Office of Accessibility & ADA

 2. Some information displayed or made available to the public in the form of flyers, applications, pamphlets, signage, etc. is in letter format that is too small for those who are low-vision or legally blind.
 Update current policies to standardize all printed material.

-3. Update internal standard operating procedures (SOP's) that instruct employees and other staff members how to maintain service areas accessible and how to address concerns regarding possible ADA violations.
+3. Update internal standard operating procedures (SOPs) that instruct employees and other staff members how to maintain service areas accessible and how to address concerns regarding possible ADA violations.

 4. Some departments do not have the ability to provide assistive listening devices to those who are hard of hearing – Equipment needs to be made available for all departments that need it.